-I am the Chairman of Ogilvy & Mather Asia Pacific, and I first joined Ogilvy as a graduate trainee in London in 1987 and left in 1990.
+I am Worldwide Executive Director and Chairman of Ogilvy & Mather Asia Pacific, and I first joined Ogilvy as a graduate trainee in London in 1987 and left in 1990.
 I returned (very happily) in 2003.

 In Asia we have 124 offices in 19 countries covering 29 cities and over 6,000 people – with 368 different languages and 10,507 different dialects.
 There is never a dull moment and always something new to learn.